jsiegenthaler/homebridge-eosstb/README.md

 # TO-DO as of 09.03.2020
 * Test GB connections for Virgin Media
 * Handle multiple set-top boxes per household - Progressing Well!
 This will be come v1.0.0 as it has a different config file.
+Feel free to try the Beta Version 8Install in Homebridge with Install Previous Version, then select the Beta.
+The Beta has a config file change, the username and passwor must under the platform, and not under device.

 # Recent Major Achievements